— Mohammad Reza Mousavi

 EU FP7 INESS Project: INtegrated European Signalling System, Funded by the European Commission (Collaborator with Bas Luttik and Jaco van de Pol, 2008-2012)

-Meta-Theory of Algebraic Process Theories, Funded by the Icelandic Reearch Funds (Co-PI, with Luca Aceto and Anna Ingolfsdottir, 2010-2012)
+Meta-Theory of Algebraic Process Theories, Funded by the Icelandic Reearch Funds (Co-Investigator with Luca Aceto and Anna Ingolfsdottir, 2010-2012)

 SOS: New Developments in Operational Semantics, Funded by the Icelandic Reearch Funds (Collaborator, with Luca Aceto and Anna Ingolfsdottir, 2008-2010)